chimailo/appli/README.md

 # appli
-A configuration boilerplate for react, babel and webpack.
+A configuration boilerplate for react, typescript and webpack.